16 Email Marketing best practices to improve your campaigns

 In today’s digital world, marketers would like to connect with their audience in a highly personalized way with less budget.
 Email is a primary, perfect, and effective tool for communicating with your audience in a highly personalized way and email marketing is one of the best ways to increase conversion and generate leads.

 Many marketers feel email marketing is very essential for their marketing strategy now than ever before.
-According to Statista, 281 billion emails were sent and received each day in 2018 and the figure is expected to grow to over 320 billion daily emails in 2021.
+According to Statista, 333.2 billions of emails were sent and received each day in 2022 and the figure is expected to grow to over 392.5 billion daily emails in 2026.

 Marketers feel it is a very effective tool for customer acquisition tactics and compared to other channels of advertising, email marketing is cheap as well.
 According to Oberlo, 81% of small businesses rely on email as their primary customer acquisition channel, and 80% for retention.